Coral Springs Burn Injury Attorneys

 Although some fires cannot be avoided, you can actively practice preventative measures to reduce the risk of fires and injuries produced by fires.

 The CDC provides a useful list of preventive measures that should always be practiced.
 Some of them are listed below:

 - Do not keep flammable objects, such as towels, near the cooking area

 - Do not wear long sleeves while cooking

 - Do not leave lit cigarettes unattended, and do not smoke in bed

 - Do not empty smoldering ashes in trash can

 - Never place portable space heaters near flammable materials

-- Install smoke alarms on every floor of the home, especially near the rooms
+- Install smoke alarms on every floor of the home, especially near the rooms where people sleep

 - Test all smoke alarms every month to make sure they work